Are you tired of relying on platforms like Substack to run your paid newsletter?

 Why Create a Paid Newsletter in WordPress?

-Paid email newsletters like Substack are becoming a very trendy and profitable way to make money online.
-They are similar to standard email newsletters but with exclusive premium content sent to paying subscribers only.
+Paid email newsletters like Substack are becoming a very popular and easy way to make money online.
+Think of them like regular email newsletters, but with extra special content that only subscribers who pay get to see.

-A paid newsletter can be a standalone online business or another income source for your WordPress website.
-By creating your own paid email newsletter, you can directly profit from your writing while building a deep relationship with your readers.
+A paid newsletter can be a whole online business on its own, or it can be another way to bring in income for your existing WordPress website.
+By starting your own paid email newsletter, you can directly earn money from your writing while building a really strong connection with your readers.

 However, using a service like Substack can get expensive.
 Substack takes 10% of all your profits, so you pay more and more over time.

 Many users have asked us to recommend a better Substack alternative.
-In the past, we looked into similar solutions, like Gumroad and Patreon, but found that they have the same pricing issue.
+We’ve looked into other similar options like Gumroad and Patreon, but they often have the same kind of pricing structure.

-We can confidently say that WordPress is the best way to send a paid newsletter while keeping all your profits.
+That’s why we can confidently say that WordPress is the absolute best way to run a paid newsletter, especially since you get to keep 100% of your profits.

-The best thing about using WordPress is that it’s completely scalable and customizable, so you can choose to only invest in the features you need.
-For example, you could expand your offerings to include online courses, digital products, or whatever else you imagine.
+The best thing about using WordPress is that it grows with you and you can customize it exactly how you want.
+You can choose to only pay for the features you actually need.
+For example, you could easily expand your offerings to include online courses, digital products, or anything else you can imagine.

-Plus, using WordPress will give you more control over your newsletter design, subscriber experience, and more.
-To learn more, see our detailed comparison of Substack vs WordPress.
+Plus, using WordPress will give you more control over how your newsletter looks, the subscriber experience, and much more.
+For the full scoop, please see our detailed comparison of Substack vs WordPress.

 That being said, let’s show you how to create a paid newsletter in WordPress: